Eye Exercises: Can Vision Be Improved Naturally?

 Natural vision correction was introduced early in the 20th century by Dr. William Bates, an eye care physician.
 Bates was a strong proponent of the theory corrective lenses, or eyeglasses caused vision to deteriorate.
-He worked by the principle that minus prescription lenses overpowers the visual system and the stress actually deteriorates vision.
+He worked by the principle that minus prescription lenses overpower the visual system and the stress actually deteriorate vision.
 Thus, we keep needing stronger and stronger prescriptions.
 He devised A regime of eye exercises combined with relaxation and positive thinking.
 He was so sure that his theory was correct he kept an anvil in his office to smash his patent's glasses with.

 Medical professionals of his time denounced Bate's theory and they still do today.
 Vision experts contend that there is little or no scientific evidence to support his theory.

 Programs similar to the Bate's method is the See Clearly method.
 In 2005, the Attorney General of Iowa filed a consumer fraud lawsuit against Vision Improvement Technologies, the See Clearly promoter.
-On November 1, 2006 the See Clearly Method became no longer available.
-They suggested that the attorney general was paid off by a bribe from the American Optimetric Association (AOA).
+On November 1, 2006, the See Clearly Method became no longer available.
+They suggested that the attorney general was paid off by a bribe from the American Optometric Association (AOA).
 The AVI later offered a downloadable program for $35 claiming that the program can "reduce, perhaps even eliminate dependency on glasses or contacts."

 Common Vision Problems

 To decide if natural vision correction does or does not work it is helpful to understand refractive vision errors.
 When light waves travel they are either bent, absorbed, reflected or deflected depending on the material they travel through.
 A simple experiment with a pencil in a glass of water shows that light rays are bent when traveling through water.
 In the same way, light rays are bent when they enter the eye structure.
-In a refractive vision error the eyeball itself is misshaped; the light that enters the eye gets focused either in front of or behind the retina rather than on it like it should.
+In a refractive vision error, the eyeball itself is misshaped; the light that enters the eye gets focused either in front of or behind the retina rather than on it like it should.

 Myopia is a condition in which the eyeball is too long.
 The light from distant objects gets focused in front of the retina.
 Close up objects can be seen while distant objects appear blurry.

-In Hyperopia (far sightedness) the light gets focused in back of the retina.
+In Hyperopia (farsightedness) the light gets focused in back of the retina.
 This usually happens because the eyeball is too short.
 Far off objects are seen clearly while close up objects are blurry.

 Astigmatism is a condition in which the cornea is abnormally curved causing light to enter at two focal points resulting in distortion.
 A lens to correct the distortion will be needed.

-Presbyopia is a condition of aging in which the cornea and lens of the eye becomes more rigid and cannot change shape more readily to bring light to focus on the retina.
+Presbyopia is a condition of aging in which the cornea and lens of the eye become more rigid and cannot change shape more readily to bring light to focus on the retina.
 Objects from both near and far will be blurry.
 Bifocals will be prescribed with the top part for seeing far and the bottom for seeing near.